Introduction

 Frontend development

-For more in-depth details on why certain decisions were made, see the architecture section.
+For more in-depth details on why certain decisions were made, see the frontend/backend architecture section.

 The frontend development can be divided roughly into three sections: